 One of the possible reasons behind the 0xC1900101 error is the third-party anti-virus on your computer.
 It is likely interfering with the upgrade process.
 As such, we suggest that you uninstall it to be able to install the update without any issues.
 You should also get rid of all the residual files and registry entries related to your faulty anti-virus.

 If removing your anti-virus resolves the issue, we recommend that you switch to a better security software program.
 There are many tools out there designed for this purpose, but Auslogics Anti-Malware is among the most reliable and efficient.
-A product of a certified Microsoft Gold Application Developer, this anti-virus is designed to be compatible with Windows operating systems.
+A product of a certified Microsoft Silver Application Developer, this anti-virus is designed to be compatible with Windows operating systems.
 Moreover, it does not conflict with Windows Defender.
 So, you can use Auslogics Anti-Malware as a security reinforcement to your main anti-virus.